Alcones1/nr1-pathpoint/README.md

 Return to top of [Index](#Index)
 ### <a id="Test_a_Touchpoint"></a>Test a Touchpoint ###

-This is a funtion that allows you to test the vaility or health of a particular Touchpoint.
+This is a function that allows you to test the vaility or health of a particular Touchpoint.

 ![image](screenshots/touch.png)